 The Torah commands that “bitter herbs” be eaten.
 Romaine lettuce, horseradish, and celery all suffice as bitter herbs.

 You can substitute an egg with an avocado, a flower, or a white eggplant (without the stem).

 Any green will do, but spring parsley is a popular choice.
 Dip the green in saltwater or vinegar (depending on your tradition) before consuming.

 The Haggadah also calls for four cups of wine to be consumed over the course of the Passover Seder ceremony.
 Look for a vegan wine that’s marked with a P, which means that it’s Kosher for Passover.
 The popular Manischewitz brand is also kosher and vegan-friendly.

 Matzah Ball Soup

 Rainbow Israeli Salad

 Other Recipe Ideas

-Click here to learn more about having a vegan Passover.
+Click here to learn more about having a vegan Passover, and download a vegan Haggadah here.
 Shabbat shalom and Happy Passover!